Avinashkrmehta/String-Calculator-TDD-Kata/README.md

 `spec/string_calculator_spec.rb`: Defines tests for the StringCalculator class using your testing framework.
 ### Error Handling:

-The`NegativesNotAllowed` class is defined within the StringCalculator class and raised when negative numbers are encountered.
+The`NegativesNotAllowed` when negative numbers are encountered.
 It provides a message with a list of the negative numbers found.